Worried Your Salt States Are a Liability? Migrate to Ansible!

 - Migration workflow: a step-by-step process from auditing your existing Salt repos through running Ansible in production, including how to handle emergency Salt fixes mid-migration.

-- Major Salt/Ansible differences: SSH-based provisioning, YAML-first templating, ordering issues, descriptive-only names, host_vars vs. pillar files
+- Major Salt/Ansible differences: SSH-based provisioning, YAML-first templating, task ordering issues, descriptive-only naming convention, host_vars vs. pillar files

-- How to migrating Jinja2 code: variables, conditionals, loops, and macros, with side-by-side Salt and Ansible examples for each
+- How to migrate Jinja2 code: variables, conditionals, loops, and macros, with side-by-side Salt and Ansible examples for each

 watch_in,onlyif/unless,require/require_in, andorder: last, with Ansible equivalents - Over 50 migration recipes: a reference table covering the most common Salt states: